 The Financial Therapy Association says financial wellness is about three things.

 - Financial literacy: Knowledge about finances

 - Internal emotions towards money: How you feel or think about money

 Companies can provide personalized tips and resources that encourage healthy and positive habits surrounding those three factors.

-Give your customers practical advice to improve their finances, whether it’s teaching them budgeting strategies, providing resources on how to invest smarter or sharing a blueprint for savings, as Aviva did above.
+Give your customers practical advice to improve their finances, whether it’s teaching them budgeting strategies, providing resources on how to invest smarter or sharing a blueprint for savings.
 You might also show transparency by highlighting discounts you offer or services customers aren’t taking full advantage of.

 To make this content even more engaging, add storytelling like the campaign below from BBVA, starring a main character everyone cares about — themselves.

 That’s one way to get people saving for retirement, right?

 Personalized Video is just one digital tool financial services can leverage to drive transparency, but it’s a powerful one.
 Complex financial topics become much easier to understand when presented in video form, while personalization ensures that your customers are receiving relevant and helpful content.

 Learn more about all the ways Personalized Video can help your company strengthen consumer trust and boost business in financial services, whether it’s banking, mortgages, insurance or pensions and retirement.
 Or if you’re ready to dive into a demo with an Idomoo expert, schedule a quick call by clicking below.